neg-0/dod-fitness/docs/project-overview.md

 - Virtual coaching and AI-driven workout adjustments
 - Expanded library of exercise demonstrations and technique guides

-By focusing on these goals, features, and enhancements, the DoD Fitness App aims to become an essential tool for maintaining and improving the fitness of military personnel across all branches of service.
+By focusing on these goals, features, and enhancements, Atlas aims to become an essential tool for maintaining and improving the fitness of military personnel across all branches of service.